 What Are the Stages of Grief?

 Your feelings may happen in phases as you come to terms with your loss.
 You can’t control the process, but it’s helpful to know the reasons behind your feelings.
-Doctors have identified five common stages of grief:
+All people experience grief differently.
+Though it it no longer considered the ideal way to think a bout grief, you may have heard of the stages of grief:

 - Denial: When you first learn of a loss, it’s normal to think, “This isn’t happening.”
 You may feel shocked or numb.
 This is a temporary way to deal with the rush of overwhelming emotion.
 It’s a defense mechanism.